Antonina Armato: 2000s–2010s

 Armato has also written songs with the Jonas Brothers.
 She wrote the Top 40 radio hit "Come Back To Me" for singer Vanessa Hudgens.
 She also wrote and produced the top 5 single, "Love You like a Love Song" for Selena Gomez.
 She co-wrote and produced Miley Cyrus's Top 10 singles "See You Again" and "7 Things" and her single "Fly on the Wall".
 She co-wrote the song "Potential Breakup Song" with pop duo Aly & AJ, which peaked at number 17 on Billboard's Hot 100 in 2007 and gained renewed attention after going viral on TikTok in 2020.

 Armato co-wrote "Bet On It" from High School Musical 2, and several songs from Miley Cyrus' debut double album Hannah Montana 2: Meet Miley Cyrus, including "Bigger than Us", "See You Again", "East Northumberland High", "Let's Dance", "Right Here", "Clear", and "Good and Broken".

 Armato has worked with Adam Lambert and the Beach Girl5 (known as BG5).
 Rock Mafia wrote and produced Miley Cyrus first single, "Can't Be Tamed" which went top 10 on Billboard and No. 1 on iTunes.
 She wrote and produced six additional tracks on Cyrus's album Breakout.
 She produced Bonnie McKee's debut album Trouble along with Rob Cavallo.

 Armato co-wrote and produced the platinum song "Naturally" from Kiss & Tell, Selena Gomez & the Scene's debut album.
 Between 2011 and 2012 Rock Mafia wrote and produced different songs for the soundtrack of the television series Shake It Up, among which are "Not Too Young", "Twist My Hips" and "The Star I R".
 In 2015, Armato co-wrote and produced several songs on Gomez's second solo album Revival.
 That same year Armato co-wrote and produced "Beautiful Now" and "True Colors" by Zedd.

+2020s

+For the 2024 film Descendants: The Rise of Red, Armato produced its soundtrack album together with Tim James and wrote some of its tracks, including the singles "Red" and a new version of "What's My Name" performed by China Anne McClain and Kylie Cantrall.